shieldfy-archive/shieldfy-docs/README.md

 npm install
 gulp build
 ```

-you can use gulp watch also for auto build
+You can also use gulp watch for auto build:

 ```bash
 gulp watch